project-koku/koku/README.md

         make docker-up

 2. Display log output from the docker containers.
-It is recommended that logs be kept in a second terminal :
+It is recommended that logs be kept in a second terminal:

         docker compose logs -f koku-server koku-worker